-In 2016 Alexey Tatarintsev received two important Russian theatre awards – “Golden Mask” for his Roméo/ Roméo et Juliette and the “Onegin” prize for his Rodolfo/ La Bohème.
+In 2016 Alexey Tatarintsev received two Russian theatre awards – “Golden Mask” for his Roméo/ Roméo et Juliette and the “Onegin” prize for his Rodolfo/ La Bohème.
 He carries the title Honoured Artist of the Republic of North Ossetia-Alania and is a prizewinner of several international competitions, such as the Galina Vishnevskaya Competition and the Luciano Pavarotti Competition.

 Born in the Tambov region in Russia, Alexey Tatarintsev studied choral conducting before entering the vocal department of the Victor Popov Academy of Choral Art in Moscow, where he completed his postgraduate studies in 2009.